co-cart/co-cart/.github/CONTRIBUTING.md

 CoCart Core is licensed under the GPLv3+, and all contributions to the project will be released under the same license.
 You maintain copyright over any contribution you make, and by submitting a pull request, you are agreeing to release that contribution under the GPLv3+ license.

-If you have questions about the process to contribute code or want to discuss details of your contribution, you can ask in the #support channel in the [CoCart community Discord](https://cocartapi.com/community/).
+If you have questions about the process to contribute code or want to discuss details of your contribution, you can ask in the #support channel in the [CoCart community Discord](https://cocartapi.com/community/?utm_medium=repo&utm_source=github.com&utm_campaign=readme&utm_content=cocartcore) server.

 ## Getting started